 There you go, 3 simple tips to a soft and fluffy cake that deserves a standing ovation.
 Let’s get started!

 Yes you can.
-In my Orange Madeira Cake variation, I used all-purpose flour.
+In my Orange Madeira Cake variation, I used a combination of all-purpose flour and cake flour.
 The difference will come down to texture of the cake crumb.
 Cake that uses cake flour has light fine crumb which can be attributed to the cake flour quality of having lower protein content as compared to all-purpose flour.
 Because of the lower protein content, cake flour produces less gluten which means lighter crumb.
 High protein = more gluten, and more gluten means chewier texture which is why high gluten flour like bread flour is suitable for bread making being it produces chewier texture.
 I personally like texture of cake flour especially when using pure butter (no oil) in the recipe.
-Another option is to have a mix of both if you don’t want a light crumb cake, and definitely a dense heavy cake.
+Another option is to have a mix of both if you don’t want a light crumb cake.

 - 1/3 cup unsalted Butter – room temperature